 Our potential competitors include large animal health companies, which currently derive the majority of their revenue from livestock medications.
-For example, in 2012 livestock accounted for 65%, and pets 35%, of sales for Zoetis, a large company focused on animal health.
+For example, in 2016 livestock accounted for 59%, and pets 40%, of sales for Zoetis, a large company focused on animal health.
 Within the pet therapeutics market, vaccines and parasiticides are currently the greatest sources of revenue.

-Large animal health companies include Merck Animal Health, the animal health division of Merck & Co., Inc.; Merial, the animal health division of Sanofi S.A.; Elanco, the animal health division of Eli Lilly and Company; Bayer Animal Health, the animal health division of Bayer AG; Elanco Animal Health, the animal health division of Eli Lilly and Company; Boehringer Ingelheim Animal Health, the animal health division of Boehringer Ingelheim GmbH; and Zoetis, Inc. We will also compete against several animal health companies in Europe, such as the Virbac Group, Ceva Animal Health and Dechra Pharmaceuticals PLC.
+Large animal health companies include Merck Animal Health, the animal health division of Merck & Co., Inc.; Elanco, the animal health division of Eli Lilly and Company; Bayer Animal Health, the animal health division of Bayer AG; Boehringer Ingelheim Animal Health, the animal health division of Boehringer Ingelheim GmbH; and Zoetis, Inc. We will also compete against several animal health companies in Europe, such as the Virbac Group, Ceva Animal Health and Dechra Pharmaceuticals PLC.
 We are also aware of several smaller early stage companies that are developing products for use in the pet therapeutics market, including Aratana Therapeutics, Inc., Nexvet Biopharma PLC, and Jaguar Animal Health.

-At the product level, we will face competition for Zimeta from Banamine and Butazolidin and for KIND-014 from GastroGard and UlcerGard, as well as potentially from additional products in development.
+At the product level, we will face competition for Zimeta from Banamine and Butazolidin even though they are not approved for control of fever in horses, and for KIND-014 from GastroGard and UlcerGard, as well as potentially from additional products in development.
 In addition, we may face competition from various products including additional products in development.
 Our products may also face competition from generic medicines and products approved for use in humans that are used extra-label for pets.
 Some of our other products also may face competition from their human generic equivalents in countries where such equivalents are available.